you-knowww/social_auth_ago/README.md

  1. Log in as an admin.

- 2. Navigate to Configuration » User authentication » Google and copy the Authorized redirect URL field value (the URL should end in `/user/login/ago/callback`).
+ 2. Navigate to Configuration » User authentication » ArcGIS Online and copy the Authorized redirect URL field value (the URL should end in `/user/login/ago/callback`).